 Quebec Tax -> Personal tax credits

 The tax rate for tuition and examination fees is reduced from 20% to 8% effective March 28, 2013.
-The following tuition and examination fees qualify for the 20% rate:
+The following tuition and examination fees still qualify for the 20% rate:

 Current year tuition and examination fees must total more than $100 in order to be eligible for the tax credit.

 Quebec uses Schedule T for the calculation of the tuition and examination fees tax credit.

 For more information see the Revenue Quebec information on Line 398 Tax credit for tuition or examination fees.